ActiveBrainAtlas2/activebrainatlasadmin/docs/source/index.rst

 The ActiveBrainAtlas's documentation
 ============================================
 These pages contain documentation regarding the MVC (model, view, and controller) programming classes for the Django database interface.
 Django breaks up this interface into 'apps'.
+The two main apps of interest are:

+* Brain - modules that describe all the tools used to manage the animal, scan run, histology, and organic label tables.
+* Neuroglancer - tools that are used to manage the Neuroglancer JSON data and annotation data.

+There are several other apps that deal with authentictaion and various Django tools, but they are not listed.

 These apps contain classes for each of the MVC components.
-The models.py file contains classes that describe a database schema table.
+The models.py files contains classes that describe a database schema table.

+Use the side navigation panel to view different classes and methods within each module.

 ****

 .. toctree::
    :titlesonly:
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Brain
+   :hidden:

    Admin module <modules/brain/admin.rst>
    Brain forms <modules/brain/forms.rst>